 The Smile flashed again, “Then welcome to the campaign.
 We’re going to make you the Leader of the Free World.”

 The intended President replied with an acidic belch and drifted off to sleep.
 Smile vanished with the oblivious drunk cradled in his arms.
 Several stunned rats began to regain consciousness, wishing they were dead instead.
 A nearby stray cat availed herself of the opportunity to fulfill that particular wish.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Travis AndersonWrite a Review